me-techshruti54212/Frejun-Assignment/frontend/README.md

+## Name and Body are Editable on double click.
+You can edit any specific name/body by double-clicking on it.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.